bensig/benobi-one-src/content/posts/hugo_deployment_to_github.md

 I put that script into my $PATH and made it executable by my user and now I am able to easily commit and deploy my changes to Github by typing:`commit-push-hugo.sh commit-message` from within my Hugo src repo root.

-## Plesk webhook for auto deployment
+## Netlify deployment
-That's great if you want to host on Github pages and you can stop right there and have a great site...
-But I like to use Plesk for all my web hosting.

-Plesk allows you to setup your Github remote repo as a source for httpdocs and they have a handy webhook.

-I configured this webhook to be triggered by a push on the html repo.
-Now when I make changes to my site, I can preview them locally by starting my hugo server in vscode and then running a single command to deploy to Github which triggers a webhook on my Plesk server - Voila!
-Simple Hugo deployment!
+Part of my choice for using Hugo was that I had wanted to check out this new decentralized web deployment called [JAMstack](https://jamstack.org/).
+This site has no central webserver.
+It runs completely on a CDN.
+The free CDN I'm using is provided by [Netlify](https://netlify.com).
+Netlify is a CDN for static html files specifically designed for JAMstack.
+I added my html repo as a source for the site's code.
+It is also possible to setup Netlify to run your Hugo deploy script.

-If there is anything I can do better or if you have any quesitons about this setup please feel free to reach out to me on [Twitter](https://twitter.com/bensig).
+If you have any quesitons or comments about this setup please feel free to reach out to me on [Twitter](https://twitter.com/bensig).